ovh/docs/pages/bare_metal_cloud/dedicated_servers/lacp-enable-debian12-netplan/guide.es-us.md

 ---
-title: "How to configure Link Aggregation with LACP in Debian 12 or Ubuntu 24.04"
+title: "Cómo configurar la agregación de enlaces con LACP en Debian 12 o Ubuntu 24.04 (EN)"
 excerpt: "Enable Link Aggregation in your Debian 12 or Ubuntu 24.04 server (Netplan) to increase your server’s availability and boost the efficiency of your network connections"
 updated: 2024-10-17
 ---